 Introduction to the theory of administration and management; concepts such as responsibility, authority, supervision, organization, delegation and control; decision-making, aids to decision-making; nature and place of communication in management.

-Kazmier, L.J.
-Principles of Management.
-2nd ed., McGraw-Hill, 1969.
+Halff, J. F. Study Guide and Cases to accompany Koontz & O'Donnell: Principles of Management.
+5th ed.
+McGraw-Hill, 1972.

 Koontz, H. and O'Donnell, C. Principles of Management.
 4th ed.
 McGraw-Hill, 1968.